 Drink lots of water

 If you can’t see a doctor right away, stay hydrated.
-Vomiting and diarrhea will cause you to lose a lot of water, so make sure to replenish your body’s supply until you can proper medication.
+Vomiting and diarrhea will cause you to lose a lot of water, so make sure to replenish your body’s supply.

 If you’re experiencing food poisoning, your body will probably reject anything coming in.
 Save yourself the trouble of making an extra trip to the bathroom by keeping your food intake to a minimum.
 Healthline suggests letting your stomach settle for a few hours, so try to avoid eating.
 If you’re really hungry, try eating bland foods like cereal, rice, saltines, toast, bananas, and oatmeal.